-Parking will be accommodated through a combination of private driveways/ garages and a surface parking lot.
-The surface parking lot has been located away from the public streets and will be screened from the surrounding public realm through the use of landscaping, including landscaping associated with the proposed stormwater management pond.
+Parking will be accommodated through a combination of private driveways/ garages and surface parking lots.
+The surface parking lot has been located away from the public streets and will be screened from the surrounding public realm through strategic building placements and the use of landscaping, including landscaping associated with the proposed stormwater management pond.
 Overall the parking areas proposed for the subject lands have been designed to consider adequate screening from the streetscape, safe circulation for pedestrians, and are designed similar to those already existing in the surrounding residential area.